 Identifying their patterns can also help you with difficult targets.
 Instead of forcing your script, improv tells you to move along.
 The deviation from The Plan might suck, but it might work in your favor.

-For example, if they keep saying they don’t serve a certain meal or they can’t accommodate your request - how about bringing up that the manager isn’t there?
+For example, if the restaurant employee keeps saying they don’t serve a certain meal or they can’t accommodate your request - how about bringing up that the manager isn’t there?
 Like in the Subway Prank with Rakesh or the Tow Truck Prank.

 Looking for patterns has multiple uses in improv.
 When you recognize what they are trying to do, ask yourself, “what do I want to do with this?”
 Use it to set the scene?
 Deal with dead ends?
 Or learn to move from one topic to another?
 Over time, navigating through these patterns gets easier.
 Eventually, you learn to move from one topic to the next and end up even an even better prank call.

 4. Take Your Time

 There is a natural flow and rhythm to comedy and conversation.
 Be sure to feel things out.
 Take your time to respond if necessary.
 Just remember to stay in control of the call.
 Using fillers or asking questions is a good way to shift focus so you can think of where to take the call next.
 You can see this in a lot of my calls.

 I don’t rush them or the punchline.
 I let the other person respond and act out.
 In fact, the more reactions you get out of them, the better.
 Let them stew and simmer until they can’t take it anymore, and when they explode - that makes for the best prank call, one worthy for our prank call Hall of Fame!

 A lot of my calls take really weird turns.
 For instance, having demons cast out of me twice - once at McDonald’s and the other during a Valentine’s Day Fair Call.
 Or having the police pick up the phone.
 Instead of viewing this as a crazy obstacle, you have to look at it as a new addition to your storyline.
 That means you have new opportunities for comedy.